Genroa/DragLayout/README.md

 Three easy steps:
 - First, install the latest version of Meteor (http://meteor.com).
-- Then, clone this repository and make sure everything is correctly installed (the current version of Meteor requires you to manually install the babel-runtime npm package, using the command : `meteor npm install --save babel-runtime` in your repository).
+- Then, clone this repository and make sure everything is correctly installed
 - launch the web server using the command: `meteor` in your repository.

 That's it!
 Check that everything is fine by browsing to http://localhost:3000 .
 The first time might take a while, because Meteor needs to download all the packages Nebula Builder uses.